DNA identifies California 1968 homicide victim and suspect

 HUNTINGTON BEACH, Calif.
-(AP) - A homicide mystery that haunted Southern California police detectives for 52 years used genetic genealogy to identify the young woman who was slain and a now-deceased man who is suspected of being the killer, authorities said Thursday.
+(AP) - A homicide mystery that haunted Southern California police detectives for 52 years has been solved with genetic genealogy that identified the young woman who was slain and a now-deceased man who is suspected of being the killer, authorities said Thursday.

 The victim was Anita Louise Piteau, 26, one of seven children in a family from Augusta, Maine, the Orange County District Attorney’s Office said in a statement.